 So, I will happily settle for very well trained lyric tenors and lyric mezzos and lyric sopranos and lyric baritones who can sing the Almavivas and Rosinas and Susannas and Guglielmos for a few years until their voices mature and hopefully graduate to the big boy/big girl rep.

-If a voice is meant to sing Wagner it will sing Wagner if all the surrounding circumstances make it possible: the right management, the right timing, the right venue.
+If a voice is meant to sing Wagner it will sing Wagner as long as all of the surrounding circumstances make it possible: the right management, the right timing, the right venue.

-As for Verdi, I see no problems, meaning that if you have a Trovatore or a Luisa Miller to cast, as the MET does this upcoming season, you will find the right singers for Azucena and Di Luna and Manrico and Miller and Count Walter.
+As for Verdi, I see no problems, meaning that if you have a Trovatore or a Luisa Miller to cast, as the MET does this upcoming season, you will find somewhere in the world the right singers for Azucena and Di Luna and Manrico and Miller and Count Walter.

-Here in Cincinnati, where we have lived for the past seven plus years I have seen a very good Meistersinger and a first class Otello in recent years at the Cincinnati Opera, both cast with many American singers.
+Here in Cincinnati, where we have lived for the past nine years I have seen a very good Meistersinger and a first class Otello at the Cincinnati Opera, both cast with many American singers.

 Meanwhile the University of Cincinnati has been training and turning out some very fine young singers who sang on the stages of the College Conservatory of Music everything from Donizetti to Britten, Poulenc and Mozart.
 Mercifully no Verdi or Wagner, which would be both silly and suicidal when performed by young people in their early twenties.

 Among those voices I have been listening to over the past few years there are a few that belong to singers already at the start of very promising careers.
 And the voices, to my ears, are big enough.
-When you have a chance, find Andrew Manea or Sofia Selowsky or Pedro Arroyo or Kayleigh Decker on either their websites or on You Tube.
-And if you cannot, just simply remember those names.
-You will be hearing their already big voices even bigger in the very near future in an opera house near you.
-That is where the big voices are and where they will be going.
+When you have a chance, find baritone Andrew Manea or bass-baritone Brandon Morales or baritone Tyler Alessi or tenor Pedro Arroyo or mezzo-soprano Kayleigh Decker on either their websites or on You Tube.
+And if you cannot, just simply remember those names, don’t worry: you will soon be hearing their sufficiently large voices in the very near future in an opera house near you.

-(phoographs counter-clock-wise: Kayleigh Decker, Pedro Arroyo, Andrew Manea, Sofia Selowsky)
+(photographs left to right: Brandon Morales, Tyler Alessi, Kayleigh Decker, Pedro Arroyo, Andrew Manea,

 Rafael de Acha